 Remember that “new car smell” on your WordPress site?
 Back when everything was fresh, uncluttered, and totally up to date?
 Yeah, that lasts a few months.
 Then, the reality of oil changes and flat tires starts sinking in.

-Just like you maintain your primary means of transportation, you similarly need to maintain your WordPress site if you want to keep it working properly.
-To help with that, I’m going to use this post to lay out some of those basic WordPress maintenance tips.
+Just like you maintain your primary means of transportation, you must maintain your WordPress site to keep it working correctly.
+To help with that, I will use this post to lay out some essential WordPress maintenance tips.

 1. Update Your Site Regularly.
 Yes.
 It’s That Important